What Is a Car Insurance Deductible

 Your Risk Tolerance and Budget Priorities

-Understanding when you do and don't pay your deductible in various accident scenarios helps you make smarter decisions about your coverage and claims strategy.
+Understanding when you do and don't pay your deductible in various scenarios helps you make smarter decisions about your coverage and claims strategy.

 Do You Pay Your Deductible If You're Not at Fault?